Finding AI Talent Using Location Intelligence

 An HR executive might first identify key skill sets that will advance the company’s AI goals, then map the schools and geographic areas with recent graduates who have complementary AI skills.

-After assessing the AI landscape and locating promising talent centers, executives can launch targeted recruiting programs.
+After assessing the AI landscape and locating promising talent centres, executives can launch targeted recruiting programs.
 A program might focus on drawing talent to the company’s existing locations, staffing satellite offices in areas of talent concentration, or both.

 To draw high-value AI talent to the company’s existing offices, executives might undertake initiatives to make their headquarters more attractive to Millennials and Generation Z recruits.
 Companies could also partner with local economic development agencies to enhance and market their city’s appeal.

 An alternative is to take the office to the talent.
-Some companies have chosen to establish satellite offices or centers of excellence near hotbeds of AI and machine learning.
+Some companies have chosen to establish satellite offices or centres of excellence near hotbeds of AI and machine learning.
 Pittsburgh is a recent example of this phenomenon.
 Companies like Uber, Ford, and Delphi flocked to the city in recent years, hoping to snag alumni from Carnegie Mellon and the University of Pittsburgh who could fuel their autonomous driving efforts.

 One of the selling points of artificial intelligence and machine learning is their growing ability to help business executives make better decisions, faster.